 - Hesitating for too long while changing edges - The longer it takes for you to change edges and finish off the turn, the faster you will go in the meantime.
 You need to commit to the edge change before your speed frightens you from making the decision.

 - Not leaning forwards enough to start the turn - The more you lean forward to initiate the turn the quicker the first stage of the turn will be.
 Although it can be scary to lean down the slope, if you do not lean forwards enough you can pick up more speed than you wanted, which can frighten you from actually making the turn.

-- Having the skis too far apart - As explained earlier, if the skis are too far apart you have to make a larger movement, which makes turning more difficult and take longer, and if the skis are really far apart the uphill ski will catch in the snow causing you problems.
+- Having the skis too far apart - If the skis are too far apart you have to make a larger movement, which can make turning more difficult and take longer, and if the skis are really far apart the uphill ski will catch in the snow causing you problems.

-- Not leaning on the outside ski enough at the end of the turn - The more you lean on the outside ski at the end of the turn, the quicker you will come back to sideways.
-Therefore it is important to really lean on the outside ski if you want to come around the turn quickly.
+- Not pushing on the outside ski enough at the end of the turn - The more you push on the outside ski at the end of the turn, the quicker you will come back to sideways.
+Therefore it is important to really push on the outside ski if you want to come around the turn quickly.

 More general common mistakes can be found in the Common Mistakes page of the Learning to Ski section.